-Apply online at the OSU Graduate College website.
+Apply online at https://www.applyweb.com/apply/oksugrad/

-Degree Track and Options
+Degree tracks and options

-- Forensic psychology (sociology or psychology)
+- Forensic Psychology (sociology, psychology)

 - Forensic Science Administration